karthiks18/myproject/README.md

 kubernetes_app_PDB.yaml--> PodDisruptionBudget is specified , at any given time maximum one pod can be unavailablee  and at least one pod should be in available

+kubernetes_external_dns.yaml-->Ext_DNS role have acess to Route53.external dns will update hostname entry in hosted zone

 Step 08: Create the Jenkinsfile

 The Jenkinsfile is what instructs Jenkins about how to build, test, dockerize, publish, and deliver our application.
 Jenkinsfile is available in repository to view.